Outward Bound - Me & The U.P. - CycleBlaze

 Heart 7 Comment 0

-After the bridge, there was a mile-long climb on a very busy four-lane highway, a quarter-mile of quite busy two-lane highway, and then a left hand turn onto a quiet road into the countryside.
-It felt like an escape from insanity.
-For the rest of the day, I enjoyed peaceful farmland, some forestland, wetlands, wildlife, nice rolling hills, a few BIG hills, and a beautiful state park.
+After the bridge, there was a mile-long climb on a very busy four-lane highway, then a quarter-mile of quite busy two-lane highway, and then a left hand turn onto a quiet road into the countryside.
+The quiet road felt like an escape from insanity.
+For the rest of the day, I enjoyed peaceful farmland, forestland, wetlands, wildlife, nice rolling hills, a few big hills, and a beautiful state park.

 What I did not enjoy was the all-day, 15-m.p.h. wind.
 Ninety percent of the time it was a direct headwind, the other 10% was a not-very-pleasant crosswind.
 At the end of the day, though, I shouldn't be such a whiny baby about it.
 I mean, I only rode a total of 18 miles.